Mikkel-ao/Torsdagsopgaver-5---Files-and-Composition/README.md

 ---
 ## Task 3: Buildings and Rooms
-This task i an excersice in accessing fields in objects within objects.
+This task is an excercise in accessing fields in objects within objects.
 You will create a building with some rooms.
-Each room will have some attributes which you will access(read the value of) in order to draw conclusions about the building in which the room is placed.
+Each room will have some attributes which you will access(read the value of) in order to draw conclusions about the building in which the rooms are placed.

 3.a Create a Room.java class with the following fields (use appropriate types and make them private):
 - numberOfDoors